morimekta/providence/providence-core-client/src/site/markdown/index.md

 Providence Core : Client
 ========================

-Code for handling client-server communication.
-It contains actual client handlers and server implementations.
-Since some of this require a fait bit of dependencies it may drag in a bit.
-Therefore I like to keep it separate from the main core module.
+Code for handling client side of client-server communication.
+It contains the actual client handlers.
+It should only require the google-http-client library and otherwise rely on the same dependencies as core providence.